tkdlabs/tkdlabs.github.io/content/posts/extra-year-fi/index.md

 +++
 date = '2025-08-26T08:51:05-06:00'
 draft = false
-title = 'What extra buffer in FIRE mean' tags = ["finance"]
+title = 'What does an "extra buffer" in FIRE mean?' tags = ["finance"]
 +++